russoee/threat-hunting-scenario-fake-AV/FakeAV_Investigation Report.md

 # Threat Hunt Report: Fake AV with Registry + Task Scheduler Persistence

-## Summary

-This investigation focuses on malicious activity observed on host `anthony-001`, initiated by the execution of a fake antivirus program named `BitSentinelCore.exe`.
-Through KQL-based hunting in Microsoft Defender for Endpoint, we uncovered a complete execution chain involving local compilation, persistence mechanisms, behavioral triggers, and user interaction.
+**A threat hunting investigation into a fake antivirus executable used to establish persistent access via registry keys, scheduled tasks, and shortcut-based keylogger triggers.**

 ---

-## Step 1: Initial Binary Discovery
+## Initial Binary Discovery

-**Query:**
+We began by analyzing process activity on host `anthony-001` using the following query:

 ```kql
 DeviceProcessEvents